 What is a Bitcoin?
 It’s hope.

 Hope to hundreds of millions of people all around the globe that are using it to escape monetary repression, hyperinflation, or capital controls.
 It has a huge number of benefits and has proven its worth for over a decade now confirming block after block after block without fail.
+No matter what you do, everyone uses money which is Why Everyone Should Learn About Bitcoin.

 Is it perfect?
 Of course not.
 But it is a fundamental step forward for all human kind, an invention that has been given to the world by an anonymous, exceptionally brilliant inventor.
 Will it endure for hundreds of years, bring the first sound money to all humans and usher in a new stage of humanity?
 Hopefully.